devondragon/SpringUserFramework/README.md

 ## How To Get Started

 ### Database
 This framework uses a database as a user store.
 By buildling on top of Spring JPA it is easy to use which ever datastore you like.
-The example configuration in application.properties is for a [MariaDB](https://mariadb.com) 10.5 database.
+The example configuration in application.yml is for a [MariaDB](https://mariadb.com) 10.5 database.
 You will need to create a user and a database and configure the database name, username, and password.

 You can do this using docker with a command like this: